Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Introduction

 The restrictions associated with the FOV of a single quadcopter can be addressed by employing a team of quadcopters to cooperatively capture extensive environments.
 For instance, the research in \cite{Meng15} and \cite{Ruiz18} presents a surveillance system that can produce a single high-resolution panoramic video of a large target area in real-time by stitching together multiple videos from quadcopters.
 Furthermore, several empirical studies suggest that wider FOVs result in higher performance for human operators in human-robot interaction \cite{PREWETT10}.
 Thus, such collaborative monitoring systems could contribute to better situation awareness compared with receiving multiple disjoint videos provided individually by the quadcopters.
 However, the advantages provided by the joint monitoring efforts of a group of drones can be hindered by the potential appearance of unmonitored areas within the target environment, as illustrated in Fig.~\ref{fig:scenario}.
-Unmonitored areas are undesirable for situational awareness and search missions since they can lead to missing important events or failures when stictching videos together.
+Even though a quadcopter flies at a relatively lower altitude than conventional aerial vehicles, the altitude of quadcopters in environmental monitoring could exceed $100\,{\rm m}$ in some applications, e.g., \cite{Boon17}.
+In such cases, the size of the quadcopters' FOVs becomes large, resulting in the appearance of a non-negligible unmonitored area between FOVs.
+Unmonitored areas are undesirable for situational awareness and search missions since they can lead to missing important events or failures when stitching videos together.
+Besides, such appearances of unmonitored areas among a team could result in overlooking potential hazards in safety-critical applications requiring real-time information, such as the monitoring of construction sites to prevent accidents \cite{Ham16}.

 This paper presents a coverage strategy for a team of quadcopters that prevents the appearance of unmonitored areas in-between FOVs of the quadcopters.
 We achieve this goal by modifying the nominal input maximizing the monitoring performance minimally invasive way so that the appearance of unmonitored areas is restricted.
 Specifically, we develop a distributed algorithm that employs nonsmooth control barrier functions (NCBFs), logically combined control barrier functions (CBFs), to prevent the appearance of a hole.
 Then, as the nominal input utilized with the algorithm, we propose the coverage control law that maximizes the monitoring performance of the team according to the perspective quality of the quadcopters' cameras while expanding the surveyed area of a team by avoiding redundant observation of the multiple quadcopters.